 - 22. The subjects listed below represent the minimum subject areas in professional accounting education programs.
 However, the relative depth and weighting of coverage will depend on the needs of individual IFAC member bodies and any restrictions placed on them by statutory authorities. - 23.
-The accounting, finance and related knowledge component should include the following subject areas: - financial accounting and reporting; - management accounting and control; - taxation; - business and commercial law; - audit and assurance; - finance and financial management; and - professional values and ethics. - 24.
+The accounting, finance and related knowledge component should include the following subject areas: - Financial accounting and reporting - Management accounting and control - Taxation - Business and commercial law - Audit and assurance - Finance and financial management - Professional values and ethics - 24.
 The accounting, finance and related knowledge part further develops and integrates the knowledge, skills and professional values, ethics and attitudes from elsewhere into the subject areas all professional accountants need to study.
 It gives students the necessary theoretical and technical accounting knowledge and intellectual skills, including an understanding of professional values and ethics.
 This part needs to be delivered at least at the level of an accounting degree.
 This part includes: - (a) history of the accountancy profession and accounting thought; - (b) content, concepts, structure and meaning of reporting for organizational operations, both for internal and external use, including the information needs of financial decision makers and a critical assessment of the role of accounting information in satisfying those needs; - (c) national and international accounting and auditing standards; - (d) the regulation of accounting; - (e) management accounting, including planning and budgeting, cost management, quality control, performance measurement, and benchmarking; - (f) the concepts, methods and processes of control that provide for the accuracy and integrity of financial data and safeguarding of business assets; - (g) taxation and its impact on financial and managerial decisions;

-- (h) a knowledge of the business legal environment, including securities and companies law, appropriate for the role of the profession in the particular country; - the nature of auditing and other assurance services, including risk assessment and fraud detection, and the intellectual and procedural bases for performing them; - (j) a knowledge of finance and financial management, including financial statement analysis, financial instruments, capital markets both domestic and international - and managing resources; - (k) ethical and professional responsibilities of a professional accountant in relation to both the professional and wider public environment (see also IES 4, Professional Values, Ethics and Attitudes); - (l) governmental and not-for-profit accounting issues; and - (m) the use of non-financial performance measures in business. - 25.
-The organizational and business knowledge component should include the following subject areas: - economics; - business environment; - corporate governance; - business ethics; - financial markets; - quantitative methods; - organizational behavior; - management and strategic decision making; - marketing; and - international business and globalization. - 26.
+- (h) a knowledge of the business legal environment, including securities and companies law, appropriate for the role of the profession in the particular country; - (i) the nature of auditing and other assurance services, including risk assessment and fraud detection, and the intellectual and procedural bases for performing them; - a knowledge of finance and financial management, including financial statement analysis, financial instruments, capital markets-both domestic and international-and managing resources; - (k) ethical and professional responsibilities of a professional accountant in relation to both the professional and wider public environment (see also IES 4, Professional Values, Ethics and Attitudes); - (l) governmental and not-for-profit accounting issues; and - (m) the use of non-financial performance measures in business. - 25.
+The organizational and business knowledge component should include the following subject areas: - Economics - Business environment - Corporate governance - Business ethics - Financial markets - Quantitative methods - Organizational behavior - Management and strategic decision making - Marketing - International business and globalization - 26.
 Organizational and business education equips prospective professional accountants with knowledge of the environment in which employers and clients operate.
 It also provides the context for the application of all the professional skills acquired during the pre-qualification process.
 Being able to understand is different from having the ability and experience to undertake, participate in and contribute to organizational and business management. - 27.
 Organizational and business education provides: - (a) a knowledge of macro- and micro-economics;